DryPeng/clashT/docs/configuration/configuration-reference.md

 external-controller: 127.0.0.1:9090

 # A relative path to the configuration directory or an absolute path to a
 # directory in which you put some static web resource.
-ClashTT core will then
+ClashT core will then
 # serve it at `http://{{external-controller}}/ui`.
 # external-ui: folder